cepdnaclk/e16-3yp-smart-infared-shooting-sport/README.md

-Using Email and a password players can register Xtag Players have to verify their  Email before signed in More detail will be on testing report
+Using Email and a password players can register Xtag Players have to verify their  Email before signed in More detail will be on testing report.

 # [](https://github.com/cepdnaclk/e16-3yp-smart-infared-shooting-sport/tree/main/docs#back-end-technologies) Back-end technologies